binarymist/BinaryMistBlog/content/talk/_index.md

 caption = ""
 +++

-The backlog of Kim's previous talks and workshops can be found at his old [blog](https://blog.binarymist.net/presentations-publications/)
+The backlog of Kim's previous talks and workshops can be found at the legacy [BinaryMist blog](https://blog.binarymist.net/presentations-publications/)